Black History Month – February

 We’ve Got Friends

-We’ve Got Friends will meet again on November 2.
+We’ve Got Friends will next meet on Saturday, February 22 in the Assembly Hall.
 Teens and their parents are invited to gather with us for special projects, guests, and activities.
-We meet in the Rectory from 4:00 – 5:30pm every other Saturday (please check the calendar!), and families may attend for FREE.
+Please understand that this is not a drop off program; we request a Parent/Guardian and teen attend together.
 A light dinner is provided.

 Spiritual Explorers Book Club